 It is important to be in good health for post-operative healing to go well.
 Patients who are happiest with their results also have realistic expectations of what can be achieved and a generally positive outlook as it relates to their appearance.

 When you arrive at our office, you will need to provide a medical history.
 We need to know about any major illnesses or problems you have had, such as heart disease, hypertension, prior surgeries (especially facial surgery).
 In addition to previous medications or supplements that thin the blood.
 All over-the-counter pain/fever reducers (except Tylenol) and non-steroidal anti-inflammatory drugs (NSAID) are off-limits for a week before eyelid surgery, as are herbal medications such as Ginkgo Biloba, St. John’s Wort, fish oil, flaxseed oil, and vitamin E.

-Dr. Holds will ask you what bothers you the most about your face.
+Our Physicians will ask you what bothers you the most about your face.
 He will discuss your surgical goals, talk about what is attainable, and create a plan to accomplish it.
 A mutual understanding of the goals, expectations, and outcomes is essential to a great result.
 An examination is then performed to look for any eye conditions such as a dry eye.
 This could limit or alter the surgical plan and be a possible post-operative concern.

 Midface Lift Procedure

 Mid-face lift procedures are performed on an outpatient basis.
 The patient may receive general or local anesthesia with sedation.
 Depending on the extent of tissue manipulation involved and the possible inclusion of additional lift techniques, a mid-face lift may take from one to three hours.
 A brief period is spent in the surgery center recovery room.
 The patient may be driven home by a loved one after they have regained a sufficient level of alertness.